oomlout/oomlout_oomp_builder/parts/hardware_bearing_600_series_675_size_5_mm_id_8_mm_od_2.5_mm_depth/readme.md

-# Hardware Bearing 600 Series 675 Size 5 mm Id 8 mm Od 2.5 mm Depth
+# Hardware Bearing 600 Series 675 Size 5 mm ID 8 mm OD 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base